eosnetworkfoundation/docs/docs/05_community-developer-tools/index.md

 * [EOSX](https://eosx.io): Explorer and network monitor for multiple Antelope blockchains, all in one.

-* [EOSIO Dashboard](https://github.com/eoscostarica/eosio-dashboard): Antelope Dashboard is an open-source tool that helps you visualize relevant data about Block Producer nodes and rewards distribution in the EOS network.
+* [Antelope Dashboard](https://github.com/eoscostarica/eosio-dashboard): Antelope Dashboard is an open-source tool that helps you visualize relevant data about Block Producer nodes and rewards distribution in the EOS network.

 ### Antelope Plugins

-* [EOSIO Kafka Plugin](https://github.com/TP-Lab/kafka_plugin): This plugin allows you to utilize all of Kafka's rich real-time features for building date pipelines and streaming apps.
+* [Antelope Kafka Plugin](https://github.com/TP-Lab/kafka_plugin): This plugin allows you to utilize all of Kafka's rich real-time features for building date pipelines and streaming apps.

 ## Software Development Kits (SDKs)